 The social work course consists of academic and practice-based elements.
 Half your time will involve practice learning opportunities in voluntary and third sectors.
 This will help consolidate your knowledge and skills, preparing you for practice.
 Over the three years, you will experience a diverse range of teaching methods.
 You will also benefit from the real-life experiences of the Service User and Carer Group representatives, who contribute to the social work course.
 Evaluations of this social work course by students, external examiners, local authority partners and other stakeholders have all been positive.
-100% of our students are in employment or further study within six months of graduation (Graduate Survey 2015).

-The Social Work course is split into two distinct areas: University study and work–based practice.
+The social work course is split into two distinct areas: University study and work–based practice.
 Throughout your three years you will study a number of subjects relevant to social work.
 This theoretical learning will provide a foundation for the practice based element of the programme and each year you will undertake a Practice Learning Opportunity.

 The social work degree is taught through traditional methods such as lectures, group debate and presentations, as well as more experiential methods such as role play and courtroom debate, or online learning.
 In practice, you will learn and be assessed through supervision and direct observation.